opensearch-project/project-website/_posts/2023-11-22-semantic-search-performance.md

 ## Final remarks

 Overall, we found that estimating the throughput of an OpenSearch cluster involves several parameters and that it is difficult to make concrete predictions without making a few simplifying assumptions.
-We discussed the criteria when our assumptions hold true and derived simple formulas that you can use to reliably estimate the throughput under those conditions.
+We discussed the criteria that must be met for our assumptions to hold true and derived simple formulas that you can use to reliably estimate the throughput under those conditions.
 While our formulas should be used with caution and only when the assumptions hold true, we identified different parameters of a cluster that can affect the throughput.

 This blog post is primarily focused on throughput and not on latency.
 At query time, latency is a very important criterion, and the time and resources spent on ML inference and k-NN search should be carefully rationed based on the specific latency requirements.
 Refer to [this AWS blog post](https://aws.amazon.com/blogs/big-data/choose-the-k-nn-algorithm-for-your-billion-scale-use-case-with-opensearch/) for information about k-NN resource estimation.